Special Economic Zones/Multimodal Transport and Logistics Facilities

 Recommended Actions by RECCA-VII and Beyond:

-- Undertake a comprehensive feasibility study (assessing locations, functions, cost-structure, net present value, economic and financial rates of return, and a flexible PPP governance model) required to build the business case for a combination of public and private investment in a few select Multi-Modal Transport and Logistics Facilities in a few select locations across Afghanistan.
+- Undertake an omnibus feasibility study required to build the business case for a combination of public and private investment in Multi-Modal Transport and Logistics Facilities across Afghanistan.